 Today I´m sharing an idea which I came up with last week.

-If you asked me to describe myself during my first teaching years, I´d probably say ´spidergram addicted’.
-Or ‘associagram addicted’.
+If you asked your humble servant to describe herself during my first teaching years, I´d probably say ´spidergram addict’.
+Or ‘associagram addict’.
 Sounds awful, doesn’t it? 🙂 Hand on heart, my favourite activity to brainstorm students’ associations with a topic was a so called ‘spidergram’: a topic in a circle and words or phrases framing the circle.
-Frankly, my students took a shine in the activity, however, I believe, they always wanted me to introduce something more involving and engaging one day.
+Frankly, my students used to take a liking to the activity, however, I believe, they always wanted me to introduce something more involving and engaging one day.

 Last week I did not start one of the lessons with Intermediate students with a spidergram.
 Instead I had prepared a set of cards and asked them to play a guessing game in pairs.
 Take a card, don’t show it to you partner, explain the meaning, take turns.